johnnnathan/CGoL/README.md

-# Conway's Game of Life - Go Server
+# Conway's Game of Life - Go Server and HTMX Front-end

 ## Overview